 Here are five reasons I love investing in index funds for retirement:

 1. You Can Have it All

-Remember, index funds actually include a portion of every stock in a particular index, which makes them diversified by nature.
+Remember, index funds include a portion of every stock in a particular index, which naturally makes them diversified.

 Had I begun investing at 18 years old, I would have been much more aggressive with my investments and likely would have listened to everyone who told me that individual stocks are the best investment for new investors.

 But today, as a woman of…ahem…middle age, I prefer to take a slightly more conservative route.